breathe/NotebookScripter/README.md

 ## Dealing with matplotlib

-`run_notebook` supports an argument `with_backend` which defaults to 'agg'. `run_notebook` registers its own handler for `%matplotlib` ipython line magic which replaces the argument in the cell with the value supplied to run_notebook.
+`run_notebook` supports an configuration option `with_matplotlib_backend` which defaults to 'agg'. `run_notebook` registers its own handler based on this option for `%matplotlib` ipython line magic -- this handler replaces the argument supplied in the cell with the value configured by NotebookScripter.
 For example -- suppose you had a jupyter cell with contents like the following:

 ```pycon
 %matplotlib inline